Pewompa/Spotlist/README.md

 3. ‘cd’ into ‘backend’
 4. Run “node index.js”
 5. In a separate terminal ‘cd’ into ‘Client’
+6. Run "npm install"
-6. Run “npm run start”
+7. Run “npm run start”

 To log in: chose from one of the following usernames and passwords: